experiandataquality/aperture-data-studio-sdk/ExampleSteps/README.md

     ![copy jar](readme-images/copy-jar.png)

-4. Make sure that the upload is successful.

-    **Note**: if the upload fails, the most likely reason is that you already have a `jar` with the same name uploaded.
-To fix the issue, stop Data Studio and delete the existing `jar` from the Data Studio installation directory, `addons` folder.
-Afterwards, launch Data Studio again and drag and drop your new `jar`.

-5. Once the `jar` is successfully uploaded, the _example steps_ will be listed in the left-hand side pane:
+4. Once the `jar` is moved into the Data Studio addons folder, the _example steps_ will be listed in the left-hand side pane:

     ![Workflow Steps](readme-images/workflow-steps-pane.png)